 If you give your shower head a light clean here and there you won’t ever have to give it that deep a clean for a long time.
-Most of the top shower heads on the market have rub off finishes.
-What I mean by that is, you can simply wipe the shower head off with a sponge or a cloth to clean it and remove any limescale quite easily.
+Most of the top shower heads on the market have rub-off finishes.
+What I mean by that is, that you can simply wipe the shower head off with a sponge or a cloth to clean it and remove any limescale quite easily.
 Some shower heads also have a removable plate which allows you to clean underneath and give it a good scrub.

 With that said, some showerheads themselves are not removable, making them quite difficult to clean.
 In these instances, when trying to descale your shower head and remove limescale, vinegar is always the first choice.

 Before you go and drench your shower head with some leftover vinegar in your cupboard please be sure to check which type you are using!
 Malt vinegar does not work that well and brown vinegar will stain or leave marks on your shower head.
 The best type of vinegar to use for cleaning your shower head is white distilled vinegar.